esciencecenter-digital-skills/fertility-prediction-assignment/episodes/fertility-prediction.Rmd

 ## 10. Adapt, train, evaluate.
 Adapt, train, evaluate.
 Good job!
 You have now set up a simple, yet effective machine learning pipeline on a real-world problem.
 Notice that you already went through the machine learning cycle twice.
-From this point onwards it is a matter of adapting your approach, train the model, evaluate the results.
+From this point onward it is a matter of adapting your approach, train the model, evaluate the results.
 Again, and again, and again.

 Of course there is still a lot of room for improvement.
 Every time you evaluate the results, try to come up with a shortlist of things that seem most promising to try out in the next cycle.